Date Palm – Renewal

 Date palms can grow to heights of 75 feet and live 150 years.
 Fossil records date, date palms to at least 50 million years ago, they were cultivated as a food source since 7000 BCE.
 Dates are native to Northern Africa, the Middle East and the Indus Valley.
 It was a culturally significant tree to the emerging religions of Judaism, Christianity and Islam.

 In 2005, a 2000-year-old the seed of a male date palm sprouted in an Israeli lab after being excavated at the historic site of Masada.

-Message: Date palms carry the mystery teachings of creation.
+Message: Date palms carry the mystery teachings of renewal and creation.
 When working with the spirit of date palm we find ourselves in the company of ancient alchemists who remind us that our greatest source of life is the seed within our immortal soul.
 This process of inner alchemy is based on mastering our ability to perceive our world in a new way.
 The spirit of the date palm helps us to remember that we can shift our reality by changing our perception.
 Light and love are the elixirs of life that renew our soul.
 Their source is not outside of us; it is within us.
 As we remember who we really are we step into a place of the immortal Sun.

 Challenge: Being jaded or hardened by life and not able to be creative or open to trying something new.